My Mold Illness Story

 One of my first symptoms was overwhelming fatigue from merely being on my feet for a few hours.
 My first job in our new town was working at a local farmer’s market–a job to which I was well accustomed (I worked on farms through my college years).
 I couldn’t work a day without coming home and taking a nap.
 I chalked it up to poor diet and began doing Hayley Pomroy’s Fast Metabolism diet.
 That seemed to do the trick and gave me some much needed energy.

 Then I got pregnant and it was like a switch in my body’s central processing unit turned off.
-Every single organ system was affected.
+Every single organ system was adversely affected.
 At the time, there was no way I could have known what was happening to me, other than I was growing a human being and sometimes that’s very uncomfortable.

 I had an impressive litany of symptoms during pregnancy (see later in this article).
 And the days and weeks after giving birth were some of the darkest times of my entire life.
 All of those disregarded symptoms came to a head, landing me in the ER.
-I was so convinced that I was going to die, I began writing letters of goodbye to my newborn daughter, apologizing for not being able to raise her (you’ll later learn that thoughts of imminent death are a pretty common symptom of mold toxicity).
+I was so convinced that I was going to die, I began writing letters of goodbye to my newborn daughter, apologizing for not being able to raise her (thoughts of imminent death are a pretty common symptom of mold toxicity).
 The strange thing was that I’d feel fine outside.
 I’d spend hours walking around or laying on a tarp in the yard, because being outside kept my symptoms at bay.

 Around this time, we noticed the walls of our basement were no longer bright white.
 There appeared to be dark shadows “coming through” everywhere…